unlocked2412/Omni-Automation/README.md

-# OmniJS-Automation
+# Omni-Automation
-A repository with plug-ins and scripts for OmniFocus and OmniOutliner using the new OmniJS scripting API.
+A repository with plug-ins and scripts for OmniFocus and OmniOutliner using the new Omni Automation scripting API.

 ## Installation of Plug-Ins